 - 1. Call to order and roll call. - 2.
-Public Comment.
-(Public comment, if any, must be limited to any item on the agenda which is listed as an item for action by the Board.
-Comment from the public is limited to three minutes per person, under these items.)
+First Period of Public Comment.
+The opportunity for public comment is reserved for any matter within the jurisdiction of the Board.
+No action on such an item may be taken by the Board unless and until the matter has been noticed as an action item.
+Comment from the public is limited to three minutes per person, under these items.